samaleka/Tutorbot/README.md

 3. Python 3.10 is a prerequisite to run the code

 4. Few LLM Models require CUDA GPU environments to run.
 16GB GPU environment is recommended.

+5. Please provide project root paths when asked in the Jupyter notebooks

 ### Project Structure